GearHost/Docs/connect-to-sql-server.md

-Connecting to your SQL Server Database
+Connecting to a SQL Database using SQL Server Management Studio
 ====

 First you will need to install SQL Server Management Studio 2014 which is free.
 You can download Sql Server Management Studio using the following link from Microsoft: